Vjnhere/Philosophy-of-Engineering-Engineering-Through-the-Ages/README.md

 # Contents:
 The repository includes the Word document file (.docx) and relevant images used in the project.

-Feel free to clone, download, or fork the repository and explore the fascinating journey of engineering through history!
+Feel free to clone, download the repository and explore the fascinating journey of engineering through history!